G.I. Joe (Skybound Entertainment): Energon Universe series

-Starting in December 2023, Skybound began publishing four limited series set in the Energon Universe, starting with Duke and Cobra Commander, being written by Joshua Williamsonn, with art and colors by Tom Reilly, Andrea Milana, Jordie Bellaire and Annalisa Leoni respectively.
+Starting in December 2023, Skybound began publishing four limited series set in the Energon Universe, starting with Duke and Cobra Commander, being written by Joshua Williamsonn, with art and colors by Tom Reilly, Andrea Milana, Jordie Bellaire and Annalisa Leoni, respectively.

-Williamson said, “Childhood dreams come true!
-Get hyped!
-Tom and I are bringing you a new take on Duke and the formation of G.I.
-Joe that honors all that we love about the characters but takes it into a new and exciting direction.
-It's been awesome working with Skybound and Hasbro to bring this new take on the G.I.
-Joe franchise.
-For the last few years, I’ve been picking up all of the new G.I.
-Classified figures, so I am pumped to contribute to this new world of G.I.
-Joe and Transformers!”
+Williamson said the series offered a new take on Duke and the fromation of G.I.
+Joe that would honor the characters while taking them in a new direction, and said he had been collecting the "G.I.
+Joe Classified" figures in the years beforehand.

 In October 2023, Skybound announced that the main roster of G.I.
 Joe features Duke, Hawk, Stalker and Baroness, while the main roster of Cobra features Cobra Commander, Destro, Zarana and Mercer.

 In March 2024, Skybound announced the last two of the four initial limited series: Scarlett, written by Kelly Thompson, drawn by Marco Ferrari and colored by Lee Loughridge; and Destro, written by Dan Watters, drawn by Andrei Bressan and colored by Adriano Lucas.

 Thompson said, “I'm fortunate that, thanks to my job, I often get to dig into characters and worlds that I’ve loved for a long time, but G.I.
 Joe's Scarlett is truly one of my first geek loves as a kid, and I am absolutely thrilled to have a hand in building her for this new, incredibly cool and rich universe at Skybound.”

 Watters added, “I'm incredibly excited to bring Destro to life with Andrei.
 This is going to be a visceral, explosive thriller in which he [Destro] isn't very nice to anyone at all — everything you'd want from your favorite amoral arms trafficker.”

-Mainline series

 As announced in the Energon Universe 2024 Special, a new ongoing G.I.
 Joe series in being planned for development, being a direct continuation of the Duke, Cobra Commander, Scarlett and Destro limited series.
 The series will feature the Duke creative team, with Williamson returning as writer, Reilly as illustrator, and Bellaire as colorist.
 The first issue debuted on November 13, 2024.

-To promote the debut issue, Skybound announced a fan initiative titled "Choose Your Side", in which readers submit photos and publicly declare their loyalty to either the G.I.
-Joe or Cobra factions.
-Additionally, on the same publishing date of issue #1, there was a screening of G.I.
-Joe: The Movie (1987) in AMC City Walk, in Los Angeles, which includes a panel discussion featuring Williamson.